loomchild/bountyfunding/README.md

 * Message Transfer Agent, such as Postfix or Exim
 * Trac (1.0+)
 * All python packages listed in [requirements.txt](requirements.txt)
-* For development: all python packages listed in [requirements-dev.txt](requirements-dev.txt)
 * Recommended: pip and virtualenv

 Installation